Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
 Add a new trusted server certificate version for the specified instance using Certificate Authority Service (CAS) server CA. Required to prepare for a certificate rotation.
 If a server certificate version was previously added but never used in a certificate rotation, this operation replaces that version.
 There cannot be more than one certificate version waiting to be rotated in.
-For instances not using CAS server CA, please use AddServerCa instead.
+For instances not using CAS server CA, use AddServerCa instead.
 */
 await gapi.client.sql.instances.addServerCertificate({
   instance: 'instance',